EVATool/fae-architecture-log/_decisions/location-for-events.md

 ## Viable Options

-* the domain packages include a public package for events
+* the project includes a package global to store events

 ## Alternatives not seriously considered